Using the Android App Messaging SDK

 FirebaseApp.initializeApp(this);

-//Set handler for authentication challenges (SDK asks for a JWT token)
+// Sets handler for authentication challenges (SDK asking for JWT token)

 @Override